RobinTT69/e-z-screenshot-linux/README.md

 It also **HAS** to be proxied.

-- ### Step 2: Add Domain As Argument
+- ### Step 2: Add Domain With Script Argument
-Now go back to the directory where your script is and do ./SCRIPT-NAME.py -d https://sub.domain.tld/
+Now go back to the directory where your script is and do ./SCRIPT-NAME.py -d https://cdn.yourdomain.com/

 # Troubleshooting
 - **The python script doesnt work!
 It doesnt embed the images!**